jlevy/lft/lft.md

 Over the past couple months, I’ve found that because I can build more myself with LLM coding tools, I have been able to prototype a few of these bottom-up tools.
-These are just a start but they are pieces that build on each other:
+These are just a start but they are pieces that build on each other.

 All of these are rough and I haven’t really promoted them yet as they are early prototypes.
 But I’d love early feedback if you’re willing to share it: